Department of Industry,

 Australia’s current industry sectors of competitive strength and strategic priority are:

 The industry-led Growth Centres Initiative aims to drive innovation, productivity and competitiveness in these priority sectors.
 Examples of Growth Centre Industry 4.0 initiatives:

 We will invest approximately $2.4 billion in growing Australia’s research, science and technology capabilities over the next 12 years to support a stronger and smarter economy.

 This funding will include:

-As part of the Taking Local Businesses Global initiative, $29.9 million will support the development of artificial intelligence and machine learning capabilities of Australian businesses and workers.
+As part of the Taking Local Businesses Global initiative, $29.9 million will support Australian businesses and workers to develop artificial intelligence and machine learning capabilities.

 Content ID: 43811